robgonnella/ardi/v3/README.md

 # Ardi

-Ardi is a command-line tool for ardiuno that enables you to properly version and manage project builds, and provides tools to help facilitate the development process.
+Ardi is a command-line tool built around ardiuno-cli that enables you to properly version and manage project dependencies, and provides a simple interface, similar to npm, for creating repeatable builds

 Things ardi can fo for you: